polzinben/polzinben.github.io/_posts/2021-5-18-NLP-Projects.md

     <img src="../images/macgruber.jpg" id="macgruber" alt="MacGruber Poster">
 </p>

 This has been really fun.
 We started by just playing around with different deep learning networks best suited to handle the nuance of the English language and really took off from there, bringing in **transfer learning with BERT and ktrain** as well as **optical character recognition with pytesseract**.
 Improved a baseline model from 81% to 95% and built a fun interactive function to cap it off.
-All told the notebook takes about 6 hours to run, once again not bad for a days work!
+All told the notebook takes about 5 hours to run, once again not bad for a (half) days work!

-If you would like to dive into the code please check out the GitHub Repo (link coming)
+If you would like to dive into the code please check out the <a href="https://github.com/polzinben/TensorFlow_NLP" target="_blank">GitHub repo.</a>

 Resources:
 - https://datascience.stackexchange.com/questions/14581/when-to-use-gru-over-lstm